≡ Menu

 “the original celebrity with a puppy in a handbag!”

-Frowned upon it of course, with the ladies whispering behind fans that it was unseemly for a Queen to be so attached to an animal.
-So, rather than see their beloved queen mocked; they hired someone to have a doll version of the puppy made for her to carry.
+Her court frowned upon it, with the ladies whispering behind fans that it was unseemly for a Queen to be so attached to an animal.
+So, rather than see their beloved queen mocked, they hired someone to have a doll version of the puppy made for her to carry.

 It is also possible…

-That she had the dog-doll made herself when the puppy became too large to carry.
-At any rate what resulted from that situation was the world’s first teddy bear… even if it was never meant to be a bear in the first place!
+She had the dog doll made herself when the puppy became too large to carry.
+At any rate, what resulted from that situation was the world’s first teddy bear… even if it was never meant to be a bear in the first place!
+As we all know, once you have a celebrity endorse a product, that product tends to become very popular.
+In the case of Chow Chow, this is precisely what happened.
+This brings us to the present day, where the American Kennel Club registers an average of 10,000 Chow Chow puppies yearly!

 What will my Chow Puppy look like?

-The first thing that you need to understand about your Chow Chow puppy is that he or she is going to grow up to be BIG!
+The first thing you must understand about your Chow Chow puppy is that it will grow BIG!

 BIG and FLUFFY